c0deLab/URBAN5/README.md

 Demo: [https://c0delab.github.io/URBAN5/](https://c0delab.github.io/URBAN5/)

 &nbsp;
-## Controls

-A user can select the light buttons on the right menu to choose what their action is, however, there are also hotkeys for quicker use:

-#### Switch View:

-f1: Main View

-f2: Combined View

-f3: DEBUG: Perspective View

-f4: DEBUG: View Constraints and Metrics

-#### Switch Mode:

-1: DRAW

-2: SURFACE

-3: TOPO

-4: CIRCULation

-#### Move Camera:

-x: North

-w: South

-a: East

-d: West

-s: Top

-↑: Step In

-↓: Step Out

-&nbsp;
 ## Annotated Guide to URBAN5

 What follows shows correlations between descriptions of specific URBAN5 functions (excerpted from *The Architecture Machine* (Negroponte, 1971)) and our reconstruction.